PastorGL/datacooker-etl/README.md

 SQL dialect has imperative procedural programming extensions: variables, loops, branching operators, functions and procedures.
 Variables can be defined right in the script, as well as come from command line and environment.

 Has extremely powerful REPL with very good debugging abilities.
+SQL operator `ANALYZE` is particularly fire in that mode.

-Custom language operators, functions, and Pluggables can be added using Java API, and entire toolset can be built into a fully customized distribution.
+Custom expression operators, functions, and Pluggables can be added using Java API, and entire toolset can be built into a fully customized distribution.
 Override `Main` class with your branding, annotate packages with your implementations in your modules, and you're good to go.
 (Actually, we use custom distro with patented algorithms implemented as Pluggables in production.)

 ### Build Your Distribution